-By the end of the year 2021, spending on business process management (or BPM for short) software is expected to reach a whopping $13.52 billion.
-Clearly, companies are willing to invest when it comes to improving and streamlining business processes.
+By the end of 2021, spending on business process management tools (or BPM for short) software is expected to reach a whopping $13.52 billion.
+Clearly, companies aren't shy about investing in the right project management apps to improve and streamline their business processes.

 These tools are especially important when you and your team are working remotely.
 A good system to manage teams online will make it easy for any team to work from home.
 This gives companies flexibility and allows them to work under many different circumstances.
 And if remote work is a new concept for you, there are many great resources on remote work that can help you get started.